mscheltienne/nmod-wiki/doc/tms/magstim-bistim.rst

 Settings
 --------

-When both stimulators are connected to the same coil, the stimulator A controls the intensity of both pulses (and stimulators) and the inter-pulse interval.
+When both stimulators are connected to the same :term:`coil`, the stimulator ``A`` controls the intensity of both pulses (and stimulators) and the inter-pulse interval.
 The pulses can be set to different intensities.

 Press on the nob to circle between the 3 settings and turn the nob to set the desired value.